radekpastyrik/DXHeroes_RP/PythonSDK_offers/README.md

 # Offers SDK

 An async-first Python SDK for interacting with the Offers API.
-Provides an easy and Pythonic way to obtain access tokens and manage offers.
+Provides an easy and Pythonic way to obtain&refresh access tokens, register products and manage offers.

 ---